olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     setup(rank, world_size)
 ```

+> Fun fact: Python code living in the `__main__` code-block is run when the script is executed directly (e.g., `python3 script.py`).
+That section of the code is ignored when the script is used as an external module by a different python script.

-Thanks for taking the deep dive into the code, now to tackle the challenge itself!
+Thanks for taking the deep dive into the code.
+Now to tackle the challenge itself!

 ## Running the Challenge